Thursday, February 16, 2017

 Wisconsin Gov. Scott Walker speaks with a group of students from Gilman High School in January 2016 during a visit to CVTC’s Chippewa Falls campus to talk about encouraging technical colleges to increase their efforts to offer dual credit to high school students.
-A year later, CVTC is preparing to become the first college in the state to offer high school students a chance to earn an associate degree.
+A year later, CVTC is preparing to become the first college in the state to offer high

 In what could be a sign of the future in secondary education in Wisconsin, Chippewa Valley Technical College is preparing to become the first college in the state to allow high school students to earn associate degrees.
 The first such program, in Business Management, is set to begin in the fall at River Falls High School.